vcwebio/modeco.package.controlplane_soleco/README.md

-# `package.controlplane_swareco` - ModEco
+# `package.controlplane_soleco` - ModEco

-The SwarEco controlplane API package.
+The SolEco controlplane API package.
 See `conteco.docs.overview` for more information on the ModEco ecosystem.

 ## Description

-SwarEco controlplane API package.
+SolEco controlplane API package.